 Usually stuffed peppers are made with rice, but I decided to make it with bulgur as it is healthier!
 Bulgur is a dried cracked wheat that is used in a lot of Middle Eastern cuisine.
-I have a Tabbouleh salad that uses Bulgur which can be found here!
+Another recipe that I have that uses bulgur is my Tabbouleh.
+I have another recipe that uses ground turkey which is my Turkey Chili.
 If you love parsley and simple salads you will certainly love the Tabbouleh!
 Bulgur is extremely healthy.
 It is part of a heart healthy diet and here are some nutritional facts.
 A half cup of dried Bulgur (which goes extremely far) has about 1 gram of fat, about 50 grams of carbs, basically 0 grams of sugar, about 12 mgs of sodium, around 8 mgs of protein and about 13 mgs of fiber.* Bulgur, is a superfood!
 It’s also very versatile and can be used with many different vegetables and dishes.

 - 6 med-large peppers, seeded and slice the tops off (save the tops and chop them up as we will add them in later)